 Significant changes in the structure of the financial sector over the last decade have led to new systemic risks.

 The economic rationale of macroprudential policy is to correct risk externalities: across financial institutions and from finance to the real economy.

 Depository funding was a key determinant of banks stability during the 2008 crisis.

 Other policy work

-- Lev Ratnovski is Lead Economist at the European Central Bank (Directorate General Research), on leave from the International Monetary Fund.
-He works on financial sector issues, such as fintech, liquidity, regulation, and crises.
+Lev Ratnovski is Lead Economist at the European Central Bank (Directorate General Research), on leave from the International Monetary Fund.
+He works on financial sector issues, such as fintech, macropru, liquidity, regulation, and crises.
 At the IMF, he covered Canada, China, Korea, Mongolia, Ireland, Spain, Portugal, Ukraine, and USA.
-He has published in Review of Finance, Journal of Financial Intermediation, Journal of Banking and Finance, and Economic Policy.
+He has published in the Review of Financial Studies, Review of Finance, and Journal of Financial Intermediation, among other journals.
 His work has been cited by Bloomberg, Economist, and Reuters.
 Mr. Ratnovski started his career at the Bank of England after receiving a Ph.D. from the University of Amsterdam.